-After disappearing for two years, her cousin’s father makes an unexpected appearance with secrets of his own.
-And when a woman is found dead in the small town, accusing fingers point toward Danu’s dad.
+After disappearing for two years, her uncle makes an unexpected appearance with secrets of his own.
+And, when a woman is found dead in the small town, accusing fingers point directly to him.

 It seems all of Whispering Pines is about to explode from the secrets it’s keeping.
-Can Charley expose the skeletons and find a murderer before chaos erupts?
+How can Charley expose the skeletons and find a murderer before chaos erupts?

 If you enjoy magic, quirky characters, and small-town mysteries with a touch of romance, you’re sure to enjoy A Witchy Secret!

 GET THE PREQUEL, A WITCHY NUISANCE, FREE.
 YOU’LL ALSO FIND MORE FREE COZY MYSTERY BOOKS HERE.

 Cover Designer: Bridgette O’Hare at Dark Unicorn Designs